darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Such point-and-click type _actions_ are normally defined as the application of an _effect_ to an _element_ of a _widget_, where these terms are defined as follows:

 widget
 : Each visible part of the user interface is known as a _widget_.
-For example the darktable application window is a widget, containing side panel widgets, each of which contains module widgets, each of which contains button, slider and dropdown list widgets etc...
+For example the Ansel application window is a widget, containing side panel widgets, each of which contains module widgets, each of which contains button, slider and dropdown list widgets etc...
 When assigning a shortcut to an action, you must first decide which widget it is to be applied to.

 element
 : An _element_ is the part of a UI widget that is affected by your shortcut.
 For example, for a slider that has a color picker, you can make a shortcut activate the color picker _button_ element or change the _value_ element of the slider.
 For a row of tabs (the row is a single widget) you can select which tab element to activate or use your mouse scroll wheel to scroll through the tabs.